Starting a business in New Jersey takes 7 steps:

 New Jersey offers two ways to search for business names in the state.
 You can use the Business Name Search tool (to search existing names) and you can also use the Name Availability Search tool to get a “yes” or “no” answer on whether or not your desired business name is available to use.

-Bonus Tip on Finding a Good Domain Name: Finding a good domain name nowadays is not that easy.
-To help you out, we recommend using Lean Domain Search: https://www.leandomainsearch.com.
+Bonus Tip on Finding a Good Domain Name: Check out TRUIC’s Business Name Generator.
 Just type in keywords relevant to your business, and the tool will come out with a list of suitable domain names.

 Step 2: Choose the Right Type of Business Entity